Counter Terrorism Department (Kurdistan Region): Rescue of Marlin Stivani Nivarlain

-On 17 February 2016, Kurdish authorities announced that special forces of the CTD rescued a young Swedish girl from ISIL captivity.
+On 17 February 2016, Kurdish authorities announced that the CTD rescued a young Swedish girl from ISIL captivity.
 Marlin Stivani Nivarlain, 16 from Borås, was believed to have been misled by an ISIL member to travel to Syria and later to Mosul to join the group.
 The KRSC said it was called upon by Swedish authorities and members of Nivarlain's family to assist in rescuing her.

 Other activities

-The unit has been monitoring and investigating the clashes between the PKK and Turkish Armed Forces in the Kurdistan Region, the Iranian attacks on the Kurdistan Region in 2022, and the attacks on US bases during the Gaza war, including the various drone attacks on oil infrastructure and on the Erbil International Airport.
+The unit has been monitoring and investigating the clashes between the PKK and Turkish Armed Forces in the Kurdistan Region, the Iranian attacks on the Kurdistan Region in 2022, the attacks on US bases during the Gaza war, including the various drone attacks on oil infrastructure and on the Erbil International Airport and 2026 Israeli–United States strikes on Iran.

+On 29 November 2025, CTD personnel provided security for Masoud Barzani during his visit to Cizre in Turkish Kurdistan.
+During the visit, CTD operators were reportedly equipped with military uniforms, automatic rifles, and patches bearing the Kurdistan flag.
+The display drew criticism from Devlet Bahçeli, leader of Turkey’s Nationalist Movement Party (MHP), who described it as a “violation of sovereignty rights.”
+In response, the office of Masoud Barzani rejected the criticism as “the product of a chauvinist mentality,” stating that all security measures during the visit were conducted in accordance with protocols agreed upon with Turkish officials.

 Capabilities

-Like other special forces of the Kurdistan Region the CTD is a well equipped force, which has received international training and funding during the War against the Islamic State.
+Like other Peshmerga forces in the Kurdistan Region the CTD is well equipped, having received international training and funding during the War against the Islamic State.

 The unit possesses various mobility assets, including armored Humvees and trucks.
 The force also operates a small airforce of at least three EC135 helicopters and an unspecified number of EC635 helicopters, of which some are fitted with the Paramount Group FLASH (Flexible Light Armaments System for Helicopters) upgrade.
 These helicopters were most probably provided by Jordan.

+CTD operators have trained with the US' Delta Force for more than a decade.
+According to a former Delta Force commander, their Kurdish counterparts “are serious professionals, well-trained and committed," contrasting them with elements of the Iraqi military, which he described as less reliable.